Protect the Environment

 Tackling plastic pollution has clearly never been more pressing, with plastic waste continuing to accumulate in landfills and in oceans.

-At Nestlé, we commit to making 100% of our packaging recyclable or reusable by 2025, up from 88% today.
+We expect 95% of our packaging to be designed for recycling by 2025 and remain committed to achieving 100%.
 We will promote a circular economy and drive collective action to ensure packaging stays out of the environment.

 Our vision is that none of our packaging, including plastics, ends up in landfills or as litter, including in oceans, lakes, or rivers.